How long has bbohe been making their slippers and felt products?

 What makes your slippers so special?

 We are one of the few companies that make felted slippers with alpaca fibre.
-Unlike commercial factory made slippers, ours are handcrafted from 100% alpaca fibre.
+Unlike commercial factory-made slippers, ours are handcrafted from 100% alpaca fibre.
 The slipper proper contains no synthetic fibres.
-This ensures that you receive ultimate comfort and warmth which is breathable and odourless.
+This ensures that you receive ultimate comfort and warmth with no sweating or odours.

 Where are your slippers made?

 The alpacas, which provide the raw product for our slippers, graze in the paddocks just outside.

 We have over seventy huacaya alpacas on our 160 hectare property.
 Our herd is shorn every spring so that our animals can be cool and comfortable over our hot, dry summers.

 Our farm is located in the district of Gunning, NSW, an area historically famous for fine wool production.

 How long can I expect my Bbohe felt slippers to last?

 Even though the first thing people notice are our unique and attractive designs, durability has always been an integral part of our product development.
-Each pair of slippers goes through a rigorous felting and hardening process to make them durable.
+Each pair of slippers goes through a rigorous felting and fulling process to make them durable.

 Your slippers should last up to two years with normal wear but this is just a guide.
 It will depend on how much you wear them and your individual gait (how you move in your shoes).
 However, some of our customers have their slippers last a lot longer than this.